Bobby Rush - Jackson

 Rush’s initial 45 rpm singles appeared in the 1960s on various Chicago labels, including Jerry-O, Salem, and Checker.
 His first national hit was “Chicken Heads” on the Galaxy label in 1971.
 Jewel, ABC, Warner Brothers, and London also released Rush 45s, and his first LP appeared on Philadelphia International.
 In 1982 he began recording for LaJam, a Jackson label owned by Como native James Bennett, who recorded blues, gospel, and R&B acts for his J&B, Traction, Retta’s, MT, Big Thigh, and “T” labels.
 Rush also moved from Illinois to Jackson in order to be closer to his largely southern fan base.
 He scored a hit with “Sue” on LaJam and maintained a strong following on the southern soul circuit during the following decades with his tireless rounds of performances and further hits on LaJam, Urgent!, and the Jackson-based Waldoxy label, including “What’s Good For the Goose (Is Good For the Gander Too),” “Hen Pecked,” “I Ain’t Studdin’ You,” “Hoochie Man,” “Booga Bear,” “A Man Can Give It (But He Can’t Take It),” and “You, You, You (Know What to Do).”

 In the 1990s Rush began to “cross over” to white audiences, and in 2003 his dynamic stage show was captured in Richard Pearce’s documentary The Road To Memphis, part of the PBS series Martin Scorsese Presents The Blues.
 The same year Rush formed his own Deep Rush label, on which he released special projects including a DVD, Live at Ground Zero, and an acoustic album, Raw.
 A recipient of multiple blues awards, Rush was inducted into the Blues Hall of Fame in 2006.
+He won a GRAMMY® in 2017 for Best Traditional Blues Album for Porcupine Meat.

 content © Mississippi Blues Commission